newrelic/developer-website/STYLE_GUIDE.md

   easier for users to discover
 - `tileShorthand` (optional): config for guides when they appear as tiles.
 Accepts 2 options:
   - `title`: provide a shortened title for the tile.
 The title will fallback to the guide title if this is not provided.
-  - `description`: provide a shortended description for the tile.
+  - `description`: provide a shortened description for the tile.
 The description will fallback to the guide description if this is not provided.
 - `redirects`:
   - url you wish to redirect from